Self-Catering Cottage, Norham, Northumberland

 This traditional cottage, on one level, is in the centre of the historic conservation village of Norham.
 Turner Cottage has been completely restored to a high standard.

-This traditional cottage, on one level, is in the centre of the historic conservation village of Norham.
+This Gold rated, pet friendly traditional cottage, on one level, is in the centre of the historic conservation village of Norham.
 Completely restored to a high standard Turner Cottage boasts modern heating and a wood burning stove inset into a stone feature wall and fireplace.
 There is double glazing throughout.
 The lounge is decorated with prints of Norham Castle painted by W. M. Turner.
 There is a comfy sofa and foot stool and the lounge is illuminated with modern copper themed lighting For your entertainment there is a 40 inch SMART TV and free WiFi.

 The newly installed kitchen area has all modern fully integrated appliances, including dishwasher, washing machine, microwave fridge, full oven and hob.
 For coffee lovers a Nespresso coffee machine is provided.
 The kitchen has a super breakfast bar for dining and will be laid ready for a candle lit supper for two.
 Naturally all crockery cutlery and cooking utensils are provide, together with cleaning and dishwashing items.
 You will find a Welcome Basket for you with a selection of local goodies and includes home made jam, honey or chutney, bottle of beer from a local microbrewery, shortbread from the village baker, Berwick Cockles (a local sweetie) organic eggs and milk.